TricksterCards/TricksterBots/README.md

 # TricksterBots

-This repository contains the source for for the "suggest" methods of the Trickster Cards bots (computer players) along with a Web API driver for local testing.
+This repository contains the source for for the _suggest_ methods of the Trickster Cards bots (computer players) along with a Web API driver for local testing.

 ## Requirements